EbereUzodufa/mws-restaurant-stage-1/README.md

 * click **Clone or Download**.
 * choose most suitable option and there, you have it.
 * In the **main.js** and **resturant_info.jss** can the Map API.
 You can do this with [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.
 * In the terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
+For Python 3.x, you can use `python -m http.server`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 ### How to use downloaded/cloned Repo